ligato/docs/docs/user-guide/get-vpp-agent.md

 **1. Microservice Label**

-Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can use (or listen to) the same KV data store. vpp-agent instances (there is an analogy to a microservice) are distinguished with the microservice label.
-The label is a part of the KV data store key to make clear which part of configuration belongs to which vpp-agent.
-Note that every vpp-agent only watches keys associated with its own microservice label.
+Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can interact with the same KV data store. vpp-agent instances are distinguished with the `microservice label`.
+The label is a part of the KV data store key to make clear which part of configuration data belongs to which vpp-agent.
+Note that every vpp-agent watches keys associated with its own microservice label.

 The default microservice label is `vpp1`.
-It can be changed with the environment variable `MICROSERVICE_LABEL`, or using the `-microservice-label` flag.
+It can be changed with the environment variable `MICROSERVICE_LABEL`, or using the [`-microservice-label`](config-files.md#service-label) flag.

 It is possible to use the same label to "broadcast" shared configuration data to multiple vpp-agents.
 However, this approach is generally not recommended.